pawankv89/Expandable-List/README.md

 ## Change-log

-A brief summary of each MBProgressHUD release can be found in the [CHANGELOG](CHANGELOG.mdown).
+A brief summary of each this release can be found in the [CHANGELOG](CHANGELOG.mdown).